hyperspy/hyperspy/doc/dev_guide.rst

 Write documentation
 ^^^^^^^^^^^^^^^^^^^

-Documentation comes in two parts docstrings and user-guide documentation.
+Documentation comes in two parts: docstrings and user-guide documentation.

 Docstrings -- written at the start of a function and give essential information about how it should be used, such as which arguments can be passed to it and